 With the state park challenge over, it seems that we need a new project.
 Should it be national parks?
 There are 61 official “national parks” in the United States (although there is a movement in the park community to disregard the 61st park, established by President Obama, as it is entirely man made).
-This number doesn’t include everything managed by the National Park Service (national monuments, national forests, national scenic byways, etc), which is over 400 locations.
+This number doesn’t include everything managed by the National Park Service (national monuments, national historical parks, etc), which is over 400 locations.

 We’ve expressed a tentative interest in the national parks, without tying ourselves down to a firm deadline.
-Traveling all over the country, including Alaska, Hawaii, the Virgin Islands, and American Samoa, is really more of a lifelong endeavor than an annual goal.
+Traveling all over the country, not to mention Alaska, Hawaii, the Virgin Islands, and American Samoa, is really more of a lifelong endeavor than an annual goal.

 That said, we found ourselves in the vicinity of a national park on our recent trip to Canada, and couldn’t resist stopping there!
 We visited Cuyahoga Valley National Park in Ohio, just a half hour south of Cleveland.
 Cuyahoga is definitely one of the lesser known parks (we had never heard of it), and there’s nothing huge like geysers or volcanoes there, but we were still excited to officially visit a national park.

 The name is pronounced C-EYE-AH-HOE-GA, by the way – and thanks to my sister Mary for graciously pointing that out after we accidentally butchered it.